IntelliTect/PowerStudio/README.md

 PowerStudio
 =============
 PowerStudio is a Windows PowerShell integration for Visual Studio 2010.
-We current support
+We currently support

 1. Code coloring
 1. Built-in and declared variable auto-completion IntelliSense